neozenith/moo-counter/README.md

 <a href="https://joshpeak.net/moo-counter/graph.html">Moo Mate Graph Visualisation</a> 🐮
 </p>

 ## Overview

 Simulation counter of possible moos achievable in <https://find-a-moo.kleeut.com/>

 What started as a fun 15x15 find-a-word where the only word is `moo` turned into a fun computer science problem.

 How?

-## Scoring rules:
+## Scoring rules

 <p align="center">
 <img src="moo-rules.png" width="320px" />